Austria–Hungary relations: Before World War I

+After World War I

 According to the Treaty of Versailles, 1919 and the Treaty of Trianon, 1920, Hungary had to cede its westernmost part, called Deutsch-Westungarn, to Austria, since these districts were inhabited by Germans for centuries.
 Sopron would have been the natural capital of the new Austrian State of Burgenland.
 Hungary did not agree to relinquish this city, so the Allied powers ordered a referendum, which the Hungarians won.
 Although many Austrians considered the polls to be irregular, the decision was treated as definitive.
 The area called Burgenland by the Austrians was handed over to Austria in the autumn of 1921.
 Even today, Hungarian may be used as an official language in some communities of Burgenland.
-Hungarian aristocrats like the Esterházys and Batthyanys kept their vast estates in Austria, even after their Hungarian estates were expropriated in 1945.
+Some Hungarian aristocrats like the Esterházys and Batthyanys kept their vast estates in Austria, even after their Hungarian estates were expropriated in 1945.

 During World War II, Hungarian prisoners of war were among Allied POWs held in the Stalag 317/XVIII-C German POW camp operated in St Johann im Pongau in German-annexed Austria.